benaston/invertebrate.js/README.md

 Example
 --------
 The example todo application iss currently offline whilst I update it to better reflect my current skills.
+In the meantime, please take a look at another of my experimental applications using this framework at: https://github.com/benaston/wiz.

 License & Copyright
 --------